Peter Taptuna

-Peter Taptuna (born c.
+Peter Taptuna (ᐲᑕ ᑕᑉᑑᓇ; born c.
 1956) is a Canadian politician who served as the third premier of Nunavut from 2013 to 2017.

 He was first elected in the general election held on October 27, 2008, to represent Nunavut’s most western riding of Kugluktuk, in the 3rd Legislative Assembly of Nunavut.
 He was elected Nunavut's third Premier during the November 15, 2013 proceedings of the Nunavut Leadership Forum.
 He was formally sworn into office on November 19, 2013.

 From 2009 to 2013 he held many positions within the government of Nunavut, including Deputy Premier, Minister Responsible for the Nunavut Development Corporation, Minister Responsible for the Nunavut Business Credit Corporation, Minister Responsible for Mines, and since November 19, 2008, the Minister of Economic Development & Transportation.

 Early life, education and career

 Born in Cambridge Bay, Peter Taptuna has spent most of his life in Kugluktuk, Nunavut.
 He attended residential school in Inuvik, Northwest Territories.
 He holds a diploma in management studies from Nunavut Arctic College, where he took courses in managerial accounting, corporate and contract law, business administration and human resources management.
 Peter Taptuna has also earned journeyman and red seal trades certifications.

 Peter Taptuna worked in the oil and gas industry for 13 years, during which he was a member of the first and only all-Inuit drilling crew on an offshore rig in the Beaufort Sea.
 He has also held positions at the Lupin Gold Mine and the Kugluktuk Hunters and Trappers Organization.

 Peter and his wife Joanne have five children and nine grandchildren.
 His personal interests include hunting, fishing and other on-the-land activities.